Shopify Plus vs Shopify: what are the key differences?

 Shopify is an e-commerce platform that handled over $5.1 billion in sales in 2020 alone, a 76% increase from 2019.
 Shopify gives you the tools to start, grow, and manage an online business with a range of different packages depending on your needs.

-In this article, we’re going to look into Shopify Plus vs Shopify to give you the information necessary to know if you’re ready to upgrade to Shopify Plus and the best ERP tool to help you support this growth.
+Now suppose you’re deciding on choosing a Shopify plan — where do you begin?
+Do you start with Basic, Advanced, or even Shopify Plus?
+In this article, we’re going to look into Shopify Plus vs. Shopify to give you the information necessary to know if you’re ready to upgrade to Shopify Plus.
+And if you manufacture the products you sell, you’ll also learn more about the ERP software available to help you support this growth.

 PRO TIP: Many D2C manufacturers turn to Shopify due to its ability to run a store and handle inventory.
 However, Shopify inventory management isn’t built for manufacturers.
 It’s essential to consider integrating a Shopify Plus Certified App ERP system to help you stay on top of the different inventory types that need to be tracked.

-- Multi-channel integrations (scroll down to Shopify Plus benefits section to see how Plus has the edge on the other payment plans);
+Multichannel integrations (scroll down to Shopify Plus benefits section to see how Plus has the edge on the other payment plans)

-- Abandoned cart recovery; and
+Abandoned cart recovery

-- Multi-currency selling (when using Shopify Payments on Shopify Lite, Basic, and Advanced).
+Multicurrency selling (when using Shopify Payments on Shopify Lite, Basic, and Advanced)